Is Peanut Butter High in Iron?

 Peanut Butter and Iron

-The iron content of 2 tbsp. of chunky peanut butter is 0.6 mg.
+The iron content of 2 tbsp. of chunky peanut butter is 0.6 milligrams.
 A serving of peanut butter provides 7.5 percent of the total daily recommended amount for an adult male.
 The type of iron found in peanut butter and other plant foods is nonheme iron.
-Your body is not able to absorb this form of iron as well as the heme iron found in meat and animal foods.
+Your body is not able to absorb this form of iron as well as the heme iron found in meat and other animal foods.

 Requirements